User Data & Backups

 Clearing your user data may be required if you start using test versions of Aurora or need to downgrade your Aurora installation for whatever reason.
 To do this, you can simply delete (or rename/move if you intend to reuse to this data some time) the Aurora folder.

-1. First, ensure that you have closed Aurora.
-Deleting data while Aurora is running may cause it to crash.
-Additionally, Aurora will write some data to it’s user data folder when it closes.
+- First, ensure that you have closed Aurora.
+Aurora will write back some data from memory when it closes.